HTTP Request

 Finally, to use the retrieved data

-Then, I can retrieve the otp
+Then, you can retrieve the otp

 value to use in the Press Key